carlfranklin/MAUIAndroidFS/README.md

 Set the **SendMessageToPhone** project as the startup project and run it.

 Enter a message and see if you don't receive it on your phone.

+## Battery Life

+`MyBackgroundService` currently uses a timer to check the state of the `HubConnection` once every 10 seconds.
+I let it run overnight, and in 10 hours the battery went down 6%.

+The next day I changed the interval to 60 seconds, and over 10 hours the battery went down only 2%.

+If you're going to use this approach to either poll for new data on a timer or check the status of your connection, you'll probably want to do a similar test.